 As the number of people visiting and using your workspace increases, it's up to management to keep businesses safe.
 If you are transitioning to a new model of work, you may need to consider Hybrid Workplace Cleaning.
-While this includes all of the pre-2020 measures like watching out for hazards that cause possible injuries, it also needs to factor in a COVID-19 plan.
+While this includes all pre-2020 measures, like watching for hazards that cause possible injuries, it must also factor in a COVID-19 plan.

 Now that the Covid-19 pandemic has calmed down, employees are preparing to return to work.
 Staying healthy at work is a concern for everyone, from employees to management.
 In fact, 71% of surveyed U.S. employees said they are concerned about health at work and do not feel completely safe in their workplace.

 The pandemic does not seem to end as fast as we all anticipated.
-Therefore, businesses should find a reliable formula to continue with their activities amidst the COVID-19 pandemic.
+Therefore, businesses should find a reliable formula to continue their activities amidst the COVID-19 pandemic.
 Managers and employers continue to face challenges transitioning into the current state.
-Some of these challenges include the change in work schedules, company policies, and maintenance of a clean workstation.
+Some of these challenges include changing work schedules, company policies, and maintaining a clean workstation.